SECONDARY CAMPUS

 English 9

 All students entering the 9th grade will need to read Tuesdays with Morrie by Mitch Albom.
-A test will be given over the book on Friday, August 18.
+A test will be given over the book during the first week of school.
 The test will check for completion of the reading as well as comprehension.
 We will spend the first few days looking at lessons from this book.

-If you have any questions over the summer, feel free to email me at barnold@cacmustangs.org.
+If you have any questions over the summer, feel free to email English Department Chair barnold@cacmustangs.org.

 Honors English 9

 All students entering the 9th grade will need to read Tuesdays with Morrie by Mitch Albom.
-A test will be given over the book on Friday, August 18.
+A test will be given over the book during the first week of school.
 The test will check for completion of the reading as well as comprehension.
 We will spend the first few days looking at lessons from this book.

-An AR test will also be given on Monday, August 21.
-This can be any book of your choice!
-So find a book that you love and start reading!
+An AR test will also be given the first week we are back in school.
+This can be any book of your choice, so find a book that you love and start reading!
 This is a great time to start a new series that you can finish with other AR book assignments throughout the year.
-The requirements for 9th grade AR books are 6.0 reading level, 5 points.
+The requirements for 9th grade AR books are 6.0 reading level, 6 points.
 Check to see if your book has a test or check book level and points here: AR Book Finder

 Students taking Honors English must also read Animal Farm by George Orwell.
-Be ready to take a test over the book on Wednesday, August 23.
+Be ready to take a test over the book upon return.
 The test will check for completion of the reading as well as comprehension.
 It will be the first piece of literature we will study as the new school year resumes.

-If you have any questions over the summer, feel free to email me at barnold@cacmustangs.org.
+If you have any questions over the summer, feel free to email English Department Chair barnold@cacmustangs.org.

 English 10